Solar observation: Early observations

 Solar activity and related events have been regularly recorded since the time of the Babylonians.
 In the 8th century BC, they described solar eclipses and possibly predicted them from numerological rules.
 The earliest extant report of sunspots dates back to the Chinese Book of Changes, c.
 800 BC.
 The phrases used in the book translate to "A dou is seen in the Sun" and "A mei is seen in the Sun", where dou and mei would be darkening or obscuration (based on the context).
 Observations were regularly noted by Chinese and Korean astronomers at the behest of the emperors, rather than independently.

 The first clear mention of a sunspot in Western literature, around 300 BC, was by the ancient Greek scholar Theophrastus, student of Plato and Aristotle and successor to the latter.
-On 17 March AD 807 Benedictine monk Adelmus observed a large sunspot that was visible for eight days; however, Adelmus incorrectly concluded he was observing a transit of Mercury.
+The Royal Frankish Annals record that beginning on 17 March AD 807 a large sunspot that was visible for eight days and incorrectly conclude that it was a transit of Mercury.

 The earliest surviving record of deliberate sunspot observation dates from 364 BC, based on comments by Chinese astronomer Gan De in a star catalogue.
 By 28 BC, Chinese astronomers were regularly recording sunspot observations in official imperial records.

 A large sunspot was observed at the time of Charlemagne's death in AD 813.
 Sunspot activity in 1129 was described by John of Worcester and Averroes provided a description of sunspots later in the 12th century; however, these observations were also misinterpreted as planetary transits.

 The first unambiguous mention of the solar corona was by Leo Diaconus, a Byzantine historian.
 He wrote of the 22 December 968 total eclipse, which he experienced in Constantinople (modern-day Istanbul, Turkey):

 The earliest known record of a sunspot drawing was in 1128, by John of Worcester.

 Another early observation was of solar prominences, described in 1185 in the Russian Chronicle of Novgorod.